Express Entry and Family Members: All You Need to Know

 Applicants must provide proof of their relationships as part of their applications.
 This proof usually means legal documents that show relation.
 For example, marriage certificates will prove spousal relationships.
 The marriage certificate must show that the marriage was legal in the country where it was performed and would be legal in Canada.

 For people in common-law partnerships, detailed evidence of a relationship will be needed.
 The applicants need to include a form declaring their common-law relationship.
 This document is provided by IRCC.
 The couple must also prove that they have lived together for at least 12 months.
 Utility bills, housing leases, and bank account documentation can be evidence of this.
+For more in-depth information, read our comprehensive guide on proving your common-law relationship.

 If you have dependent children you also need to prove their relationship to you.
 For biological children, a birth or baptismal certificate is accepted by Canadian immigration officials.
 Some families who used surrogacy or other assisted reproduction methods may need to also provide documentation of that.
 Additionally, documents proving legal adoption are necessary if you adopted any of your dependent children.